zohaiblazuli/VoiceAuth/README.md

+Created by two nerds ;)

+*This project is currently under development.
+It will be presented at Regeneron ISEF 2025, held at Columbus, Ohio.*

 # VoiceAuth - AI Voice Detection System

 A desktop application that uses machine learning to differentiate between AI-generated and human voices based on audio samples.
 VoiceAuth employs logistic regression and advanced audio feature extraction to provide accurate classification of voice samples.